JollyKrampus/Finance/readme.md

-My best attempt at streamlining my finances into an application.
+# The goal is to streamline personal finances into an open source application.
+Save money using this instead of subscribing to 3rd party financial apps.